gohugoio/hugo/content/en/quick-reference/emojis.md

 ## Introduction

 This quick reference guide was automatically generated from [GitHub Emoji API] and [Unicode Full Emoji List].
-Specials thanks to [@ikatyang] for making [this list] available to the open source community.
+Specials thanks to [@ikatyang] for making [this list] available to the open-source community.

 GitHub [custom emoji] are not supported.